 DO: Use Full-Coverage Concealer

-When acne strikes right before your wedding, presentation, or other big event, it's no time for wimpy concealer.
-Professional makeup artist Laura Bissessar recommends using a product with enough pigment to hide pimples with just a thin coat.
-For the best results, you want "maximum coverage with very little product."
+When acne strikes right before your wedding or other big event, it's no time for wimpy concealer.
+Use a product with enough pigment to hide pimples with just a thin coat.

 DO: Blend Two Shades of Concealer